 John Dickinson studied physiology at Oxford and medicine at University College, London.
 He was Emeritus Professor of Medicine at the Wolfson Institute of Preventive Medicine at St Bartholomew’s and the Royal London School of Medicine, and served as Chairman of the British Medical Research Council and Senior Vice-President of the Royal College of Physicians.
 He published on several medical fields, notably human high blood pressure.
 John Dickinson died in September 2015.

 Karen Wald studied philosophy, politics and economics at Somerville College, Oxford.
 She is Director of Logical Medical Systems, a company that produces antenatal screening for Down syndrome.
 She has worked with Professor Eva Alberman in the assessment of congenital mental childhood handicap in the United Kingdom.

 Fatima Bangash qualified in medicine at Rawalpindi Medical College in Pakistan and obtained the MSc Epidemiology from the London School of Hygiene and Tropical Medicine, London, UK.
 She is registered and licensed to practice medicine from the General Medical Council.
-She is a clinical fellow in Cardiology at St Bartholomew’s Hospital and an honorary research fellow at the Wolfson Institute of Preventive Medicine.
+She is a core medical trainee at Barts Health NHS Trust and an honorary research fellow at the Wolfson Institute of Preventive Medicine.
 Her ambition is to deliver advances in the prevention and treatment of cardiovascular disease, and to conduct research in both areas.